meme-nal/CopperSulphateHydration/README.md

 Joint work on a chemical project.
 The main task is experimentally to determine the thermal effect of hydration of bivalent copper sulphate pentahydrate using Hess's law.

+The initial data you can find in the data/raw/ directory as .csv files

+The results of data processing are in report.pdf file

-link to the coauthor:
+link to the coauthor: https://github.com/Stefa223

+## About experiments

-## First experiment
+### First experiment
 NH4Cl

-## Second experiment
+### Second experiment
-CuSO4 безводный
+CuSO4 anhydrate

-## Third experiment
+### Third experiment
-CuSO4x5H2O
+CuSO4*5H2O